Team5924/fll-resources/md/control-system/sensors.md

 ## color sensor

-the color sensor can differentiate between eight colors. it can detect light intensities.
+the color sensor can differentiate between eight colors. it can detect light intensities. for best results, the color sensor should be mounted at a right angle to the surface it's measuring.

+### modes

+the color sensor can be used in one of three different modes.

+#### color mode

+the sensor will recognize the seven following colors:

+* black
+* blue
+* green
+* yellow
+* red
+* white
+* brown

+#### reflected light intensity mode

+this mode measures the intensity of red light reflected on a surface. the scale starts with very dark at 0 and ends with very bright at 100.

+#### ambient light intensity mode

+this mode measures light from the environment around the sensor. the same scale used in `reflected light intensity mode` is used for this mode.

 ## touch sensor